November 2

 They call them strong safeties because the player must play the run and play the pass.
 These players often line up on the strong side of the formation.

-The strong side of the formation includes either the running strength (where there are more tight ends and fullbacks) or the passing strength (where there are more eligible receivers).
+The strong side of the formation includes either the running strength (where there are more tight ends and fullbacks) or passing strength (where there are more eligible receivers).

 It requires toughness and athleticism to play this defensive back position.